 This website is dedicated to the adventures of Cordell M Andersen.
 Recently Cordell has been focused on the High Uinta Wilderness in Utah, USA.

 The 456,705 acre High Uintas Wilderness is the heart of the Uinta Mt. range, well known as the most prominent range in the lower 48 states that goes from east to west.
 It is an alpine wonderland with over 1,000 lakes that is next to the San Juan Mountains of Colorado with the most contiguous above timberline area in the Continental U.S. Its area of "alpine flora surpasses all of the alpine areas in the Intermountain West combined."
 (INTERMOUNTAIN FLORA magazine ) We could add that in biodiversity it surpasses all of Utah's National Parks in addition to providing 90% of Utah's water.
 It gives me great pleasure to share all of this with you and provide a few tips to help all enjoy it safely.
+In the summer of 2003 I launched myself into exploring and photographing this incredible Wilderness.
+After a couple of short warm-up backpacks, I began a 27 day no re-supply backpack I call an "expedition," and logged 236 miles.
+In the first hour along the famous Highline Trail, I met Pulitzer Prize winning author, Philip Fradkin, who a year later in the second edition of his book, SAGEBRUSH COUNTRY, wrote:

 "A mile or two down the trail I met Cordell Anderson.
 He was about my age and, although smaller, was carrying eighty pounds of food, clothing and equipment....The distinctive border of the most recent issue of NATIONAL GEOGRAPHIC stuck out of his red backpack.
 He planned to write articles for that publication and others like it, and hopefully a book about the Uintas.
 Knowing something about the writing game and what he faced alone on the trail, I wished him luck on his planned 27 day sojourn."